Skip to main content Skip to footer

 There are many reasons to buy locally grown food, including:

-Local produce is often of better quality and lasts longer than produce shipped from further away.
-Oftentimes the produce you purchase at a farmers market was picked the day before, rather than spending days en route to the store, and additional time on the shelf.
-Local really makes a difference in freshness!
+• Local produce is often better quality and lasts longer than produce shipped from further away.
+Oftentimes the produce you purchase at the farmers market was picked the day before, rather than spending days en route to the store and additional time on the shelf.
+Local makes a difference for freshness!

-Buying local builds the economy and puts money directly into the hands of the farmers who grew it.
+• Buying local builds the economy and puts money directly into the hands of farmers who grew it.
 Conventional grocery stores take the majority of the profits, often leaving 15% or less to go to the producer.
-Consignment store models often give 70% or more to the farmer, and buying directly from the farmer gets 100% of the profits back into their hands.

-Buying local supports increased food security for our community.
-The pandemic revealed the risk of having large supply chains.
-Investing in the local food system helps to increase food security for our community now and in the future.
+• Buying local supports increased food security for our community.
+The COVID-19 pandemic revealed the risk of having large supply chains.
+Investing in local food systems helps to increase food security for the community now and in the future.

 Local Food in Michigan & Washtenaw County